fmbot-discord/docs/docs/index.md

 - [**Add friends**](/commands/friends/)  and see what they've been listening to in `/friends`
 - See how you stack up against anyone in the bot with our **global commands**
 - Use the [affinity command](/commands/artists/#affinity-aff) to see who's taste is most similar to you
+- Play the [jumble game](/commands/artists/#affinity-aff) together with friends

 ---
 ### ✨Featured

 Every hour we feature a random user with something they've recently listened to.
 Everyone is able to see this using the `/featured` command, and anyone who recently used the bot gets a chance to become featured!

 The bot will also change it's profile picture to the album cover of the feature.
 Want to be alerted when you get featured?
-Join our server and you'll get a ping.
+Join [our server](https://discord.gg/fmbot) and you'll get a ping.

 ---
 ### 🔗Links: